aatirmbhatti/8_bit_CPU/README.md

 <hr style="height:3px; background-color: white; border:none;"/>

 - **JUMP R2 R3**
-- Moves the PC counter to the value stored in R2
+- Moves the PC counter to the value stored in R2 when R3 is non-zero
 - Intruction does nothing if value in R3 is zero.
 - Acts like a for-loop where the value in R3 can be used as number of iterations, and within the jump address you can decrement the value in R3